 Additionally, you do not have to accept the loss of your students when they go on vacation for the summer.
 To prepare for this scenario, design innovative ways to teach/train and add value to your students even when they don’t physically meet with you for a lesson.

 There are LOTS of ways to do this and I explain what some of them are in this free eBook about earning more money teaching guitar.

 Reason 4: Not Communicating (In Advance) With Your Guitar Students About The Value Of Continuing Lessons During The Summer

 Guitar students often lose sight of the value of their lessons with you while comparing them to other summer activities (such as playing sports, going on vacation or other forms of recreation).

 As their guitar teacher, it is up to YOU to communicate:

 - The (true) reasons why improving their guitar playing is much more valuable (to them) than the other/leisure activities above.

-Now that you understand what you must do in order to keep your students during the summer, read this to learn how to attract lots of guitar students all year long and keep your business growing, no matter what season it is on the calendar.
+Now that you understand what you must do in order to get guitar students during the summer (and keep them), read this to learn how to attract lots of guitar students all year long and keep your business growing, no matter what season it is on the calendar.

 You can learn a lot more about how to get guitar students.